 GLOBAL HEALTH'S COMMITMENT TO YOUR PRIVACY

-The National Privacy Principles established by the Privacy Act 1988 apply to Global Health Ltd of Level 11, 607 Bourke Street Melbourne, Victoria, 3000, Australia.
+The Australian Privacy Principles established by the Privacy Act 1988 (amended) apply to Global Health Ltd of Level 2, 607 Bourke Street Melbourne, Victoria, 3000, Australia.

 Why does Global Health collect information about users?

 Information is requested from our users in order to provide and deliver better services and solutions to our clients, and prospective clients.

 The personal information Global Health collects from Clients and what we use it for

 We request and/or collect the following types of personal information from you if you are our client in order to conduct our business:

 - street and postal addresses;

 - information about the products and/or services you have ordered/purchased and their performance records;

 - Information about your business or practice needs to assess requirements for products and services;